Hormone Health Expert

-I was awarded a BA in Medical Sciences from Cambridge University, then completed my clinical training at St. Bartholomew’s Hospital (MB, BChir).
-After passing post graduate medical examinations to become a Member of the Royal College of Physicians (MRCP), I gained extensive clinical and research experience in Endocrinology and Sport and Exercise Medicine involving elite athletes, professional ballet dancers and young aspiring athletes.
+I was awarded a BA in Medical Tripos and medical qualifications MB, BChir from Cambridge University.
+After passing post graduate medical examinations to become a Member of the Royal College of Physicians (MRCP), I gained extensive clinical and research experience in Endocrinology and Sport/Dance and Exercise Medicine involving elite athletes, professional ballet dancers and young aspiring athletes.
 As a Research Fellow at St Thomas’ Hospital I was part of the international medical team working to develop a test to detect athletes doping with growth hormone, supported by the International Olympic Committee.
 My other research studies investigated the effects of training and nutrition on the Endocrine system, body composition and bone mineral density, supported by medical research awards.
 These various research projects led to a number of publications and awards.
 With medical scholarships my Sport/Dance and Exercise Medicine attachments have included North Sydney Sports Medicine Centre, Olympic Park Sports Medicine Centre Melbourne, Australian Institute of Sport, Faculty of Medicine, Discipline Human Physiology, University Newcastle NSW and Department of Paediatrics, Division of Growth and Reproduction, University of Geneva.

 I am an experienced ballet dancer, choreographer and teacher.
 Having passed all RAD grades and major executant exams, I am a full member of the Royal Academy of Dance.
 Whilst a member of the Medical Advisory Committee of Dance UK, I was a key contributor to publications such as “Your Body Your Risk” and “Fit to Dance?”
 I have a background in competitive swimming, gymnastics and tennis, together with recreational cycling and windsurfing.
 I have personal experience of RED-S.

 I built further my interest in sport physiology, training methods and injuries as my sons developed into high level athletes.
 Realising that Pilates can be useful for improving health and fitness and providing an important role in optimising sport performance, I qualified as a Pilates Foundation teacher.

 My aim is to redefine optimal health and fitness for the individual.
-My approach integrates all aspects of my professional clinical experience with my medical research expertise in Endocrinology and Sport and Exercise Medicine.
+My approach integrates all aspects of my professional clinical experience with my medical research expertise in Endocrinology and Sport, Dance and Exercise Medicine.